InContext conducted three pilot projects. In these, alternative practices on community and individual level to meet a societal challenge were applied.

 The rural town Wolfhagen (see map) is located in the administrative district of Kassel in the region of North Hesse.
 The city area of Wolfhagen is subdivided into a core city with a historical city centre and eleven rural districts.
 The historic town centre suffers from unsustainable city development occurrence that leads to rising vacancy rates.
 The reasons for these vacancies can be traced back to job losses, demographic change, conflicting monumental protection plans, and changing consumption behaviour.
 Another possible reason is the changing space requirements of local citizens, who often prefer to build bigger houses in the surrounding areas rather than moving to the (inherited or vacant) buildings in the inner city.

-The community arena process in Wolfhagen therefore focuses on sustainable inner city development, mainly by vitalizing the historical city centre as a communicative space for all generations.
+The community arena process in Wolfhagen therefore focused on sustainable inner city development, mainly by vitalizing the historical city centre as a communicative space for all generations.
 The participants of the process decided to focus on the re-opening of a former brewery as a community centre to create a meeting space in the community.

 Pilot Project 3: